 The library has over 400,000 volumes and volume equivalents for your research needs.
 We also participate in the Triangle Research Libraries Network (TRLN), which gives our students and faculty access to the holdings of the other academic research libraries in the Research Triangle.
 We subscribe to electronic resources like LexisAdvance, WestlawNext, Fastcase, BloombergLaw, BloombergBNA and HeinOnline.
 Our librarians provide training for the many legal research databases we offer, in a variety of formats, to ensure our users have meaningful access to them.

-Our students have access to the library’s space 100 hours per week, with extended hours five weeks prior to exam periods.
+Our students have access to the library’s space 90 hours per week, with extended hours several weeks prior to exam periods.
 Students, faculty and staff can access most of our electronic resources from their homes anytime using the University’s Virtual Private Network!

-Our ten professional librarians have more than 100 years of collective experience.
+Our seven professional librarians have a wealth of collective experience.
 Our dual degreed research librarians hold law and library science degrees and several have practiced law.
 Librarians teach, formally and informally, through interactions in library workshops, as guest speakers in substantive classes and at the reference desk.

 Thank you for visiting the NCCU School of Law Library on the Web.
 We welcome you to come see us in person!